michaelshaleen/Feeback-Loop/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).

+## TODO
+create component for understanding imports proper shit export default understanding links and routes from feeling to understanding